 - Adults-7 to 8 hours

 Supplements to help

-- ZMA(Zinc Magnesium Aspartate) - A popular supplement before bed is called ZMA’s.
-This supplement helps increase testosterone release during sleep and blocks the buildup of cortisol.
+- ZMA(Zinc Magnesium Aspartate) – A popular supplement before bed is called ZMA’s.
+This supplement helps increase testosterone release during the night and also blocks the release of the catabolic hormone cortisol.

 Recommended ZMA Supplement